ppy/osu-wiki/news/2023/2023-12-10-osu-world-cup-2023-concludes.md

 With nothing but bragging rights at stake, All Stars Blue picked into [xi - FREEDOM DiVE](https://osu.ppy.sh/beatmapsets/39804)... and let's just say ::Ekoro::{ user=284905 } took advantage of the fact that EZ and FL were allowed by the referee on Free Mod.

 And his team looked unstoppable, having gained 6 points in a row with team red having nil to say about it.
 Two thirds of the way through [Rohi - Gllensista](https://osu.ppy.sh/beatmapsets/2091797#osu/4384679) however, team blue was holding a 200k point lead and looked to secure the sweep — but in the blink of an eye, the whole lobby except ::scylla::{ user=9405745 } collapsed.
-All Stars Red managed to keep the match alive a little longer before ::Chicony::{ user=5199332 } and [Kingling](https://osu.ppy.sh/users/7010761) carried team blue across the finish line on [FELT - Puppet in the Dark](https://osu.ppy.sh/beatmapsets/326636#osu/725198), ending in a 7–3.
+All Stars Red managed to keep the match alive a little longer before ::Chicony::{ user=5199332 } and ::Kingling::{ user=7010761 } carried team blue across the finish line on [FELT - Puppet in the Dark](https://osu.ppy.sh/beatmapsets/326636#osu/725198), ending in a 7–3.

 ---